A PURE LANGUAGE

 The Third Commandment

 Today, language is rife with phrases that include the outright or implied use of the names of God and Jesus Christ.
 People use it without thinking and with insincerity and disrespect.
 This has become so common that is no longer offensive to people.
 Today, people use God’s name as a matter of course without regard to God’s holiness, greatness, and majesty.
-The third commandment says: “Thou shalt not take the name of the LORD thy God in vain; for the LORD will not hold him guiltless that taketh his name in vain.”
+The third commandment says: “You shall not take the name of the LORD your God in vain, for the LORD will not hold him guiltless who takes His name in vain.”
 (Exodus 20:7).
 The word vain means using God’s name in an evil, useless, or worthless manner.
 Basically, using God’s name frivolously or without sincerity and respect is violating this commandment.

 Ezekiel even prophesied of a time when profanity will become so prevalent that God will have to teach the world to again regard His name as holy.
-In Ezekiel 36:23a it says, “And I will sanctify my great name, which was profaned among the heathen, which ye have profaned in the midst of them.
+In Ezekiel 36:23 it says, “And I will sanctify My great name, which has been profaned among the nations, which you have profaned in their midst; and the nations shall know that I am the LORD,” says the Lord GOD, “when I am hallowed in you before their eyes.”

 Obscene & Pagan Words & Phrases